 Why is Lean Portfolio Management Important?

-LPM is important for a number of different reasons.
 Not only does it strive to bring the practical aspects of Agile to more strategic functions of the organization, it also encourages practices and approaches that are more likely to optimize the value delivered to customers, and by extension, the value achieved by the business.
 Things like value streams, lean governance and funding, etc. that we will look at in more detail later in this guide, serve to evolve how the organization thinks, driving a value-focused culture.

 This also serves to eliminate some of the historic barriers to value optimization.
-By elevating Agile principles to the strategic layer and creating a consistent, value-driven approach to everything from establishing priorities to validating benefits, many of the inefficient and ineffective traditional work practices are eliminated.
+By elevating Agile portfolio operations to the strategic layer and creating a consistent, value-driven approach to everything from establishing priorities to validating benefits, many of the inefficient and ineffective traditional work practices are eliminated.
 All business areas are better aligned, all work is optimized, and performance is consistently better.

 What are the Challenges to Lean Portfolio Management?